BarthdryZ/Scratch-Texture-for-Minetest/readme.txt

-v0.2.3:Changed Scratch Cat texture to inspired one rather than the Scratch Cat itself. v0.3.0:Added griffpatch block to the game. v0.3.1:Removed griffpatch for ContentDB, optional dependency and changed technical name
+v0.2.3:Changed Scratch Cat texture to inspired one rather than the Scratch Cat itself. v0.3.0:Added griffpatch block to the game. v0.3.1:Removed griffpatch for ContentDB, optional dependency and changed technical name v0.3.2:Improved Texture by adding noise to the image.